 “A few weeks later I was admitted to the hospital with increased small intestine inflammation and another blockage.
 I vomited and dry-heaved for 12 hours.
-I was released four days later with no definitive diagnosis.
+Four days later, they released me with no definitive diagnosis.

 “I was told most likely I had Crohn’s disease, but a colonoscopy was negative for Crohn’s.
 I underwent extensive tests, including endoscopy, and all were negative.
 None of the doctors made a connection with the drug lisinopril.